clelf/Aligning-audio-to-annotated-score-labels/README.md

 https://user-images.githubusercontent.com/44549540/203167688-d05adbcc-157a-44eb-aad0-c29ebd6be631.mp4

-Top: score annotations temporally aligned with audio (each vertical span is labeled with an annotation, notice the labels names )
+Top: score annotations temporally aligned with audio (each vertical span is labeled with an annotation, notice the labels names above the audio profile)
-Below: original score added to follow the music and the annotations precise location during live visualizing
+Bottom: original score added to follow the music and the annotations precise location during live visualizing

 (higher quality to see the labels names more clearly: ![here](images/live_viz_K309-2.mp4))